BestTimesToVisit.com Logo

 money

-While ATMs are available, they often have low withdrawal limits and can be unreliable.
-It's a good idea to bring a decent amount of USD cash and exchange it at a reputable 'casas de cambio' (exchange house) in the city center for a better rate.
-Look for ones with official signage and avoid street vendors.
+While ATMs are available in Sucre, they can sometimes be unreliable or run out of cash, especially on weekends.
+It's a good idea to carry a decent amount of USD cash with you and exchange it at a reputable 'casas de cambio' (exchange house) for Bolivianos.
+Look for ones with official signage and compare rates; they're usually found around the main plaza.

 transport